vivekcode101/mlimagepipeline/README.md

 ```sh
 docker build -t ai-model -f model.dockerfile.
 ```
+3. Procfile
+Procfile is also provided to assign web commands.

 ## Usage

 Once the Docker container is running, the API will be available at `http://localhost:8000`.